adarsh12344/adarsh12344/README.md

 - 👋 Hi, I’m @adarsh12344
 - 👀 I’m interested in - Working on basic projects
 - 🌱 I’m currently learning - C++ and Python
-- 💞️ I’m looking to collaborate on - Any project realted to WEB DEV. and Machine Learning
+- 💞️ I’m looking to collaborate on - Any project related to WEB DEV. and Machine Learning
 - 📫 How to reach me - adarshthakur1992@gmail.com

 <!---